Camp Kara 2023

 - The Taylor Family Foundation

 - Tim Griffith Foundation

 Individual, corporate and foundation sponsorship opportunities for in-kind donations and underwriting are available; contact Kara at (650) 321-5272 or make a donation online.

 Want to volunteer as a Camp Kara Grief Group Facilitator or Cabin Counselor?
-All Camp Kara volunteers must complete the Kara training.
+All Camp Kara volunteers must complete the Kara New Volunteer Training.
 For more information on volunteering click here.